AICC/CMI-5_Spec_Current/cmi5_spec.md

 The LMS MUST:

-* Implement an LRS as defined in the xAPI specification.
+* Implement an LRS as defined in xAPI.
 * Implement additional State API requirements to initialize the AU state as defined in Section 10.
 * Implement the runtime launch interface as defined in Section 8.0.
 * Implement additional xAPI Statement API requirements as defined in Section 9.